communitiesuk/delta-auth-service/auth-service/README.md

 Replace `<delta-app-password>` with the value of delta-website-ldap-password-test from AWS Secrets Manager.

+The basic authentication header is a service user which is authenticated against Active Directory.
+The "Delta-Client" header is used to identify which service is calling the endpoint, and includes a client secret shared with that service as an additional layer of authentication.

 ```shell
 curl -X POST 'http://localhost:8088/auth-internal/service-user/generate-saml-token' \
   -u 'delta.app:<delta-app-password>' \